dunarel/dunphd-thesis/Chapter3/Main/q_funcb/README.md

 3. (--align_type)

   -  dna for DNA alignements.
--  protein is nonpublished and experimental it comes with other undocumented options:
+  -  protein is nonpublished and experimental.
+It comes with other undocumented options:
     * --protmatrix: blosum80,blosum62
     * --dist: scoredist

 4. (--calc_type)

   - auto is the option used to optimize the bipartition

 5. (--x_ident_csv)

   -   list of identifiers belonging to the X group (carcinogenic, invasive).

 6. (--winl):
   - Length of the Multiple sequence alignment

 7. (--win_step)

   -    Number of nucleotides for sliding the window.

 8. (--q_func_csv):
    The name of the resulting file in csv format.